jonathanharrell/cjarellano-v2/content/posts/sundance-2023-an-infinity-pool-of-bold-new-cinema.md

 ---
-title: "SUNDANCE 2023: An Infinity Pool of Bold New Cinema"
+title: "SUNDANCE 2023: An Infinity Pool of Indie Film!"
 date: 2023-02-24T21:55:56.268Z
 description: The movies were hot.
 The weather was not.
 image: /static/img/fmc_mc_infinitypool.jpeg